 - Pho, a noodle dish, is Vietnam’s most famous dish.
 I truthfully didn’t have any while in Vietnam because I was too busy trying all the other new noodle dishes I wasn’t already familiar with.

-🍀 My Experience: Vietnam is a country where the food is already unbelievably delicious, but made even more delicious because of its affordability.
-One of my favorite meals was xoi gia (sticky rice with pork) at a local hole-in-the-wall restaurant in Hanoi which cost less than $2 with a drink.
+One of my favorite dishes in Vietnam was xoi gia (sticky rice with pork) at a local hole-in-the-wall restaurant in Hanoi which cost less than $2 with a drink.

 Vietnam Trip Planner